 The sort of research pages I ask students to make have pictures and facts spread across them.
 I’ve seen a few research pages over the years where students tell me all about an artists death and then they go on to tell me, lower down the page, about an exhibition the artist has had.
 Was this the ghost of the artist?
 Teaching your students about how we scan down a page from top to bottom and from left to right is a good idea.

 Explain how you will be assessing the research page that they create.
 This could be a simple list of what needs to be included plus extra marks for presentation.
-You might want to have an emphasis on grammar and punctuation.
+You or your school might want to have an emphasis on grammar and punctuation.
 You might want to highlight that neat cutting out and sticking down of the artist’s work is part of good presentation.
-This will make your instructions even clearer and appeal to your students who are hungry for good grades.
+You might want them to reflect the artists work in the way they create the research page.
+Sharing what you are looking for and how it will be assessed is good practice and will appeal to students who are hungry for good grades.
+Having a good example to show them is a great way to raise the standard.
 There are many assessment resources for art teachers on The Arty Teacher website.

 Are there keywords that you would like them to include?
 If I was asking students to create a research page on Matisse I might insist that their work includes the words Fauvism, oil paint, France or French, and Cut-Outs.
 You could take this approach with many artists and topics to make sure literacy is embedded in the homework you set.